 Rain or shine, your dog relies on you to be their workout buddy.
 It’s no problem staying active during the dog days of summer, but how can we exercise our four-legged friends and avoid cabin fever during the chilliest months?
 If you can’t stand the rain but your dog doesn’t mind getting wet, you can schedule a dog walk on a rainy day.
-If you’re in a quick match area, your dog could be singing in the rain in as little as an hour.
+If you’re in an area where on-demand walks are available, your dog could be singing in the rain in as little as an hour.
 Here are 8 fun indoor activities that will help you and your pooch beat the wintertime blues and burn off some energy.

 Brush up on your fancy tricks

 Those gray winter days are the perfect time to teach your dog some fun new tricks.
 To start, play off what your dog knows; if they’ve mastered “shake” you can easily transition into a “high five.”

 Keep sessions short so Fido can absorb the new commands and get ready to show off at those upcoming holiday parties.
 Winter is also a great time to introduce or refresh clicker training with your dog.
 ‘Clicking with Your Dog‘ is a good foundation book to get you started.

 The flirt pole is basically fishing for your dog.
 You can create something at home or purchase a flirt pole pre-made.
 All you really need is a stick, some string, and any kind of toy that really gets your dog fired up and ready to chase.
 Lure your dog around you or around the house so you both get tired out, and enjoy getting your dog good and tired inside.